jeremypass96/freebsd-stuff/README.md

 # FreeBSD Setup Scripts
 You'll need to install sudo, git, portmaster (for installing ports), devcpu-data (for CPU microcode updates), and the bash shell, if not already installed, for these scripts to work.
-The bootloader setup script automatically sets up CPU microcode updates for you if you're using FreeBSD ports.
+The bootloader setup script automatically sets up CPU microcode updates for you (both the ports version and the pkg version).

-To install via binary packages: <code>pkg install sudo git-lite bash bash-completion micro zsh ohmyzsh neofetch devcpu-data</code>
+To install via binary packages: <code>pkg install sudo git-lite bash bash-completion micro zsh ohmyzsh neofetch</code>

 To install via ports:
 <code>cd /usr/ports/ports-mgmt/portmaster && make install clean</code>